prs-dev/shopx/README.md

         * vendor schema and linked to the user schema
         * new vendor can be created
-        * vendor can see their name and description
+        * vendor can see their name and description *product:
+        * product schema created
+        * products can be created, updated and deleted from their respective vendor
+        * admin can see and perform operations on products as well
     * admin:
         * admin can see vendor requests and filter by type using query based search `type=pending/rejected`